Pixie Van Dimple deliberates ….Consumption

 More of that next time…

 In the meantime peeps, consider this… how much stuff do you CONSUME? and how much do you throw out?
-Do you RECYCLE stuff?
+Do you OVERCONSUME?

 And a little challenge…

-Find a household item, look at what it is made of?
+2. Find a household item, something in your garden or the garage (like a bicycle!)
+Look at what it is made of..
 What are the components (parts) ?
+What are the parts made out of?
 What else could you make out of the parts?
-Which part do you think is the most valuable?
+Could you design something that is planet friendly?

 Best responses get a free signed copy of one of the books or even both !
 YAY!!!!!!